 - ECHA has now exempted C6 technology and allowed C6 AFFFs to be sold within the EU.

-- In return, fluorotelomer manufacturers are being required by 2020 to improve the quality of C6 fluorosurfactants by reducing the amount of impurities to:
+- In return, European Commission Regulation EU 2017/1000 requires that by the 4th of July 2020 fluorosurfactant manufacturers improve the quality of C6 fluorosurfactants by reducing the amount of impurities to: